tokuda109/python-guide/Readme.rst

 - How to interface w/ hg from git easily
 - what libraries to use for what

-If you are not fond of reading reStructuredText, there is a almost up-to-date `HTML version at docs.python-guide.org
+If you are not fond of reading reStructuredText, there is an almost up-to-date `HTML version at docs.python-guide.org
 <http://docs.python-guide.org>`_.